Prev Arrow Commodities

 What is Gold?

-Gold, a precious metal often considered a safe-haven asset, experienced a strong bearish movement today amidst global economic uncertainties and trade tensions.
+Gold, a precious metal often seen as a safe-haven asset during times of economic uncertainty, experienced a notable bearish movement today amidst shifting market dynamics.

 Why is Gold going down?